 CHANGES: It is FREE to change the tour date before 5:00 pm (La Paz time) 3 days before the tour begins.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 3 days before the tour begins, a 10% administration fee will apply (+ the card fee).
+NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 3 days before the tour begins or earlier, a 10% administration fee will apply (+ the card fee).
 After this time, there is a 100% no show or cancellation fee.

 You must email email@example.com (include the name of the tour and the reservation number) to cancel this tour or to make any changes.

 I can’t find my accommodation listed in the operator’s pick up locations as I’m making my booking.
 What should I select?

 This operator only offers pick-ups from the hotel and hostel accommodation listed.
 They do not provide pick-ups or drop-offs at private residences, Airbnbs, bus terminals etc. Select an alternative close by, and be ready there for pick-up at the time on your booking confirmation.

 How safe is Death Road?